 Hunt’s is a church with a long history.

-In 1976, Hunt’s Memorial United Methodist Church was designated an historical site in Maryland and received a roadside marker which is located at the Joppa Road side of the church.
+In 1976, the site on which Hunt’s Memorial United Methodist Church congregation meets was designated an historical site in Maryland and received a roadside marker which is located at the Joppa Road side of the church.
 The Hunt’s congregation which has had uninterrupted existence since 1773, takes pride in the rich heritage that surrounds it and joy in its fellowship.

 Hunt’s Church is a church with a friendly congregation that takes joy in its fellowship and pride in the rich history that surrounds it.
 All ages from a variety of religious traditions worship within a community of love and care as they nurture and support each other.
 The congregation has had uninterrupted existence since 1773.